 A robust breed, the CWC has a tremendous stamina for a dog of its size.
-Its medium-sized, compact body is longer than it is tall.
-It has a head that is fox-like and ears that are disproportionately larger than its frame.
+Its medium-size, compact body is longer than it is tall.
+It has a head that is foxlike and ears that are disproportionately larger than its frame.
 Its nose is always black.
-It has well-defined jaws and medium-sized eyes that are dark and sits obliquely on its face.
+It has well-defined jaws and medium-size eyes that are dark and sits obliquely on its face.
 The overall effect of its look is a keen and kind expression that adds to its charm factor.

 As an intelligent canine with impressive stamina, the CWC is ideal for countryside homes and owners that have active lifestyles.
 Its herding instinct is strong and deep and thus must be tempered by sufficient exercise and mental stimulation.
 Early socialisation is also essential for it to grow into a well-balanced pet.
 It is easy to train and should be handled firmly yet gently.

-Follow a set feeding schedule consistently and provide the same food your Cardigan is used to in order to avoid gastric problems.
+Follow a set feeding schedule consistently and provide the same food that your Cardigan is used to in order to avoid gastric problems.
 However, if you need to shift to another type of high-quality food, do so gradually.
 This helps your pet adjust accordingly without complications.
-Puppies must be fed 3-4 times a day whilst adult ones can be fed twice a day.
+A Cardigan puppy must be fed three to four times a day, whilst an adult Cardigan can be fed twice a day.

-For a Cardie puppy 2–6 months old, feed it 170–230 g of food daily, depending also on its size and activity level.
+For a Cardie puppy that is 2–6 months old, feed it 170–230 g of food daily, depending also on its size and activity level.
 For one that is 8–10 months old, feed it 150–210 g of food daily.
-When it turns 12 months and beyond, it can be fed adult food.
+When it turns twelve months and beyond, it can be fed adult food.

 The adult Cardigan weighing 11 kg should be fed about 140–195 g of food daily, also taking into consideration its activity level.
-For those 14 kg and above, the daily recommended portion ranges from 180-260 g.
+For those 14 kg and above, the daily recommended portion ranges from 180 to 260 g.

-The average Cardigan Welsh Corgi lifespan is 12 to 15 years.
-Do Corgis have a lot of health problems?
+The average Cardigan Welsh corgi lifespan is twelve to fifteen years.
+Does a corgi have a lot of health problems?
 Not exactly, but it is known to be affected by the following health issues:

-As a very active dog, the Cardigan Welsh Corgi should be exercised for at least an hour every day.
-It should be allowed to go off lead, provided it is in a securely fenced yard.
-Don’t forget its training or capacity for learning.
+As a very active dog, the Cardigan Welsh corgi should be exercised for at least an hour every day.
+It should be allowed to go off-lead, provided it is in a securely fenced yard.

 On average, a Cardie owner will spend about £50–£80 per month.
 The insurance fees can also affect these cost estimates.
 For its lifetime (12–15 years), the costs can range from £7,200 to £14,400.
-This estimate does not include the expenses incurred in buying a puppy yet.
+This estimate does not include the expenses incurred in buying a puppy and its vaccinations.

 Are you sure the Corgi Welsh Cardigan is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz

-Do you think a Corgi Welsh Cardigan is your perfect companion?
+Do you think a Cardigan Welsh corgi is your perfect companion?
 Use our Pet Finder to find other breeds suitable to your personality and lifestyle!